 Unfortunately, the current health craze doesn’t take into account the amount of time working mothers have on their hands.
 Therefore, it is little wonder so many of us have to rely on quick options to get our children to eat at all, even if the meals aren’t the healthiest.
 However, there are ways you can provide healthy meals for your family which don’t cut corners, and which don’t take a lot of time.

-The minute we get an hour of peace on a Sunday afternoon, it can be so tempting to crash out on the couch and binge watch your favorite show.
+The minute we get an hour of peace on a Sunday afternoon, it can be so tempting to crash out on the couch and binge-watch your favorite show.
 But, if you want to make life easier for yourself in the future, that time cannot go to waste.
 Get in the kitchen and whip together something simple that you can store in the freezer for the week.
-It doesn’t need to be a three course, five-star dinner – just something home cooked and filling.
-Even if you’re cooking something traditionally ‘unhealthy’, such as tacos or mac n cheese, it will still be a good deal healthier if you cook it at home.
+It doesn’t need to be a three-course, five-star dinner – just something home-cooked and filling.
+Even if you’re cooking something traditionally ‘unhealthy’, such as tacos or mac and cheese, it will still be a good deal healthier if you cook it at home.
 Make sure you learn the rules of freezing; what freezes well and what doesn’t, and how long you can keep food in there.
 Three months is usually the recommended amount of time.

 A food processor can be your best friend when it comes to saving time on your meals.
 Instead of chopping individual ingredients, putting them in a food processor for a few seconds can do the job for you.
 Recent advancements in modern food processors such as Cuisinart blenders can also mean that you can use a much greater range of food in them.
 Old food processors would have struggled with hard food such as sweet potato or sticky food such as raisins.
 Most modern blenders, however, are equipped to deal with these.
 Food processors are also great for making smoothies and juices.